postgres/postgres/documentation/docs/setup.md

        sudo systemctl restart postgresql-17
        ```

+On the server start

+### Rotate the principal key

-3. We highly recommend you to create your own keyring and rotate the principal key.
+We highly recommend you to create your own keyring and rotate the principal key.
 This is because the default principal key is created from the local keyfile and is stored unencrypted.

-    Rotating the principal key means re-encrypting internal keys internal keys used for WAL encryption with the new principal key.
-This process doesn't break the encryption flow nor prevents reading encrypted WAL files.
-During the key rotation, PostgreSQL uses lock on WAL to ensure that data is reachable and accessible.
+Rotating the principal key means re-encrypting internal keys used for WAL encryption with the new principal key.
+This process doesn't stop the database operation meaning that reads and writes can take place as usual during key rotation.

-    Set up the key provider for WAL encryption
+1. Set up the key provider for WAL encryption

     === "With HashiCorp Vault"